akhilum/akhilum.github.io/_posts/2015-10-02-Programming The Universe by Seth Lloyd.markdown

 date:   2015-09-21 10:18:00
 categories: Book-Review Science Quantum-Computing
 thumbnail: "/assets/images/programming_the_universe_thumb.jpg"
 excerpt: "The universe is a giant quantum computer.
-All of its matter and energy process information in such a manner that it computes itself.
-The author, Seth Lloyd, first gives a primer of how the universe is a giant information processing system in a lucid manner; then in a pedantic and dense language explains how the universe computed complicated things like life and human beings."
+The author, Seth Lloyd, first gives a primer of how the universe is a giant information processing system in a lucid manner; then in a pedantic and dense language explains how the universe computed complicated structures like life and human DNA."
 cover: "/assets/images/programming_the_universe_hubble_floating.jpg"
 ---